aquacluck/totk-lotuskit/README.md

 - Opening up a game/emulator process for arbitrary manipulation over the network is inherently risky, be sure you understand the risks and keep the device on safe networks.
 - WebSocket connection to the mod must be established at bootup (for now) or not at all.
 There is no way to reconnect to a game.
 Yeah it sucks.
 - Everything you do in the frontend is accomplished by running AngelScript snippets, and usually you can hover on buttons/etc for clarification about scripting or other quirks.
-- Check out `registerGlobals` in `src/program/script/globals.cpp` for a complete list of script bindings available!
+- Check the "AS📖" button in the bottom right for script docs, see `registerGlobals` in `src/program/script/globals.cpp` for a complete list of script bindings available, and see [AngelScript's docs](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_script.html) for language details (it's mostly "interpreted C++" with `@handles` instead of `*pointers`)
 - Bug: Playing on console crashes after...
 5 minutes?
 Not sure why yet
 - Bug: Polling options in the frontend aren't perfect -- if the browser tries to connect right as the mod is opening its socket, the frontend can get stuck unable to connect.
 - Bug: Don't leave ActorWatchers targeting dead/dying actors while you go through loading screens (especially title+shrine loads), this will eventually crash.
 Clear the watcher or target a resident actor like Player to avoid this.